 Explore the museum’s Rotunda of American history, focusing on major milestones in America’s past.
 Follow the fascinating sequence of documents and memorabilia that recount American history.
 Take in reproductions of some of the country’s important documents, like the Mayflower Compact

 See and touch a faithful replica of the renowned Liberty Bell, originally cast in 1751.
 Check out an array of exhibits that bring Florida’s past to life, among them pre-revolutionary era artifacts and objects preserved from Melbourne’s naval air space station.

 Foosaner Art Museum

 Want to feed your inner artist?
 Satisfy your cultural cravings at the Foosaner Art Museum in Melbourne’s Eau Gallie Arts District.
 Set on the banks of the Indian River, this venue has been collecting and exhibiting a world-class collection for over 40 years.
-It’s a must-see place to visit for art enthusiasts.
+One of the area’s top museums, it’s a must-see place to visit for art enthusiasts.

 Explore this impressive array of over 5,000 works spanning 20 centuries.
 The museum regularly rotates its temporary exhibits, so you’ll be treated to something new and fresh each time you visit.

 Take advantage of the art gallery’s educational focus.
 Whatever your age, dive into a hands-on experience with painting, pottery, and printmaking instructional programs and activities.

 And be sure to take a stroll around the Eau Gallie Arts District.
 The trendy neighborhood is a magnet for visitors.
 Amble through the shops and art galleries of Eau Gallie Arts District, and take in some vivid murals painted by local artists and live music along the way.
 Color and culture burst forth with every step!